benjiebob/StanfordExtra/README.md

 ## Usage
 To understand how the dataset can be used, please read `demo.ipynb`.

+## Download

+To use StanfordExtra you will require the annotations and the original images files.

+- Annotations are available by filling in the [Google form](https://forms.gle/sRtbicgxsWvRtRmUA).
+- Images are available as a downloadable [tar file](http://vision.stanford.edu/aditya86/ImageNetDogs/images.tar).

 ## Installation
-- All annotations, segmentations and metadata are sourced in a single .json file for ease of download.
-However, you will also need to download the [Stanford Dogs Dataset](http://vision.stanford.edu/aditya86/ImageNetDogs/) dataset to access the raw images.

-- For segmentation decoding, install `pycocotools`

-`python -m pip install "git+https://github.com/philferriere/cocoapi.git#subdirectory=PythonAPI"`

-- The `demo.ipynb` code is trivial to adapt to work with the full StanfordExtra dataset, by editing the following lines to match with your Stanford Dogs download and your StanfordExtra download:
+- The `demo.ipynb` code can be adapted work with the full StanfordExtra dataset.
+To do this, editing the following lines to match with your Stanford Dogs download and your StanfordExtra download:

 ```
 # edit this to the location of the extracted StanfordDogs tar file (e.g. /.../Images).